-The Company has a duly constituted Audit, Risk and Compliance Committee, consisting of the full Board of the Company, with the Committee Chairman being an Independent Non-Executive Director.
-Due to the current composition of the full Board, it is not possible to meet the recommendation to have a minimum of three Non-Executive Directors, with the majority being independent.
-The current members of the Committee as at the date of this report, and their qualifications are detailed in the Directors' Profiles on p.
-15.
+The Company has a duly constituted Audit, Risk and Compliance Committee, consisting of the full board of the Company, with the Committee Chairman being an Independent Non-Executive Director.
+Due to the current composition of the full board, it is not possible to meet the recommendation to have a minimum of three Non-Executive Directors, with the majority being independent.
+The current members of the Committee as at the date of this report, and their qualifications are detailed in the Directors' Profiles on pp. 12 to 16.

 The Committee holds a minimum of two meetings a year.
-Details of attendance of the members of the Committee are contained on p.
-18.
+Details of attendance of the members of the Committee are contained on pp 15.